 Always make sure to exhibit good manners by being polite, attentive and courteous if you want to make a good first impression.

-If you have anything common with the person, you can use that to open the conversation as that makes it easy to move along the conversation.
-Bad mood and nervousness must be avoided.
+If you have anything in common with the person, you can use that to open the conversation as that makes it easy to move along the conversation.
+Bad moods and nervousness must be avoided.